 Seriously.
 If your website has more than a handful of pages, you should have one.
-Wait—let me rephrase, you NEED ONE.
+Wait – let me rephrase that, you NEED A SITEMAP.

 What Is a Sitemap Anyway?

-- Sort pages from most broad to most defined
+- Sorts pages from most broad to most defined

-- Keep your entire design, development and SEO team on track
+- Keeps your entire design, development and SEO team coordinated

-- Define the content (copy points, illustrations, widgets, thingamabobs, etc.) of an individual page
+- Define the content (copy points, illustrations, widgets, thingamabobs, etc.) of each individual page

 - Define the layout or hierarchy of information on a single page

 - Define the final visual layout

 Sitemaps do not tell you exactly what to put on your website.
 While they outline places on your website where you should put content and help you understand how much content you’ll need, sitemaps function as guidelines.
 Similarly, your sitemap will not define the hierarchy of content on an individual page.

 The Anatomy of a Sitemap

 No matter how you’re mapping out your site – old school with sticky notes and a pencil or more high tech with HTML and computer tools – there are a few components you might expect to show up on your sitemap.
 While these components are pretty standard, don’t be alarmed if they don’t all appear on your sitemap.
 And vice versa – if you have additional categories on your map, don’t worry!
 This is your website we’re talking about here.

 As long as you’re using your best judgment when it comes to organization and user accessibility, sitemaps can come in all shapes and sizes.